Read Strela’s bio

 Contact Diana: diana [at] caleja.org

-As CEJA’s Fund Development Manager, I work to raise our annual budget and impact advancing California’s environmental health and justice movement, through grant-writing, reporting, tracking, and maintaining and developing new funder relationships.
+As CEJA’s Grant Writer, I work to raise our annual budget and impact advancing California’s environmental health and justice movement, through reporting, tracking, and maintaining and developing new funder relationships.

 My environmental and social justice career began in 2006 when I graduated from UC Davis with a major in Sociology and minor in Women’s Studies, and joined the Sierra Club in Washington DC to advance global sexual and reproductive health and rights and sustainable, healthy communities.
 In this role, I partnered with reproductive justice and environmental justice stakeholders and the growing international youth climate movement to jointly pioneer effective grassroots campaigns.
 In 2010, I left to intern with two of these partners in Ethiopia and Mexico during a solo backpacking trip to 6 continents.
 I witnessed first-hand the vast, urgent need for locally-based climate justice solutions, and returned to the U.S. invigorated with a new life mission – to advance policies and programs that improve community health and climate resilience.